justvanrossum/fontgoggles/docsSource/index.md

   of the display box size.
 - The _Margin_ slider controls the left and right margins, as a percentage of the display box size.
 Or top and bottom in vertical layout mode.
+- The _Enable Color (COLR/CPAL)_ checkbox allows you to choose whether color glyphs are displayed if available.

 ## Customize the window